-Christmas is upon us and most markets have closed already or are winding down to end before the new year.
-But – if you haven’t had your fill yet – some Christmas markets continue into January for your New Years visiting pleasure!
-If you’re looking to adventure to some Christmas markets in January, then I have rounded up all of the festive fun still on offer into 2019.
+Once Christmas is upon us most markets have closed already or are winding down to end before the new year.
+But – if you haven’t had your fill yet (or don’t have the opportunity to visit them until the new year) – some Christmas markets continue into January for your New Years visiting pleasure!
+If you’re looking to adventure to some Christmas markets in January, then I have rounded up all of the festive fun still on offer into 2020.

 European Christmas Markets in January